chenlabUIUC/OrientedPhaseDomain/README.md

 For the pair distribution function: One example of the domain center of mass coordinates are provided (in the unit of pixel, pixel size 2 nm).
 Open "DomainRadialDistribution_averageFiles.m" and run it.
 It will calculate and plot pair distribution function.

 For the pair correlation function: Examples of the domain center of mass coordinates are provided (in the unit of pixel, pixel size 2 nm).
 Open "DomainRadialDistribution_corrLen.m" and run it.
 It will calculate the pair correlation function.

+(C) For the Mn white line ratio analysis and EELS mapping Open "Hyperspy EELS Mn White Line Ratio.ipynb" using JupyterNotebook.
+Run the codes as instructed in the notebook.
+An example of EELS data for a pristine cathode NP is provided.